 BACKGROUND

-(A) On [*] 2020, Concessionária Linha Universidade S.A., as issuer (“Linha Universidade”) and Simplific Pavarini Distribuidora de Títulos e Valores Mobiliários Ltda., as trustee, representing the debentures’ holders (“Trustee”), entered into a private indenture of simple debentures, for public distribution, not convertible into shares, of the secured type, with additional corporate guarantee, to be converted into real guarantee type with additional corporate guarantee of Linha Universidade’s first issuance, (“Instrumento Particular de Escritura de Emissão Pública de Debêntures Simples, Não Conversíveis em Ações, da Espécie Quirografária, com Garantia Fidejussória Adicional, a ser Convolada em Espécie com Garantia Real, com Garantia Fidejussória Adicional, da 1ª (Primeira) Emissão da Concessionária Linha Universidade S.A”) (the “Indenture”).
+(A) On [*] 2020, Linha Universidade Participações S.A., as issuer (“Linha Universidade Particiações”) and Simplific Pavarini Distribuidora de Títulos e Valores Mobiliários Ltda., a company duly incorporated and existing under the laws of Federative Republic of Brazil, with office at Rua Joaquim Floriano, 466 – Bloco B, Sala 1.401, Itaim Bibi,CEP 04.534-002, in the City of São Paulo, State of São Paulo, Brazil, enrolled with CNPJ/MF under number 15.227.994/0004-01, herein represented in accordance with its corporate documents, representing the debentures’ holders (“Trustee”), entered into a private indenture of simple debentures, for public distribution, not convertible into shares, of the secured type, with additional corporate guarantee, to be converted into real guarantee type with additional corporate guarantee of Linha Universidade Participações’s first issuance, (“Instrumento Particular de Escritura de Emissão Pública de Debêntures Simples, Não Conversíveis em Ações, da Espécie Quirografária, com Garantia Fidejussória Adicional, a ser Convolada em Espécie com Garantia Real, com Garantia Fidejussória Adicional, da 1ª (Primeira) Emissão da Linha Universidade Participações S.A”) (the “Indenture”).

 Attached hereto as Annex 1 is a copy of the Indenture.

-(B) The Guarantor has undertaken to grant the following first demand guarantee to secure the payment obligations assumed by Linha Universidade vis-à-vis Trustee under the Indenture, which includes the full payment of the total amount of the issue, on the issue date, due under the terms of the Indenture, plus the remuneration interest and default charges, as well as the other monetary obligations assumed by Linha Universidade and foreseen in the Indenture, including fees of the service providers hired within the scope of the issuance, of any indemnities, including, but not limited to the Trustee, and judicial and extrajudicial expenses proved to have been incurred by the Trustee or the holders of the debentures in the constitution, formalization, excussion and/or execution of the guarantees foreseen in the Indenture (the “Secured Obligations”).
+(B) The Guarantor has undertaken to grant the following first demand Guarantee to secure the payment obligations assumed by Linha Universidade Participações vis-à-vis Trustee under the Indenture, which includes the full payment of the total amount of the issue, on the issue date, due under the terms of the Indenture, plus the remuneration interest and default charges, as well as the other monetary obligations assumed by Linha Universidade Participações and foreseen in the Indenture, including fees of the service providers hired within the scope of the issuance, of any indemnities, including, but not limited to the Trustee, and judicial and extrajudicial expenses proved to have been incurred by the Trustee or the holders of the debentures in the constitution, formalization, excussion and/or execution of the guarantees foreseen in the Indenture (the “Secured Obligations”).

 CLAUSES